Jamaican Callaloo Patty Recipe

 To make the callaloo patties, first, make a batch of Jamaican callaloo and set it aside to cool completely.
 This can be prepared ahead of time.

-Cut in vegan butter (I used Earth Balance brand) in the flour, using a pastry cutter or your fingers until the dough is crumbly and looks like bread crumbs.
-Add cold water and mix to form a dough ball, the dough will be much wetter than you are used to but don’t be an alarm.
-Cover bowl and transfer to the refrigerator for 30 minutes.
+Cut in vegan butter (Earth Balance brand) with a pastry cutter or fingers until the mixture resembles bread crumbs.
+Add cold water and mix to form a dough ball; it will be wetter than usual, but don’t worry.

 Preheat oven 400 degrees F. Line a baking sheet with parchment paper and lightly spray or grease with oil.
 Set aside.